RiadHaidar/AdvancedWidgetsChallenge/README.md

-# challenge
+# Challenge

-Basic flutter project with a couple of advanced widgets.
+Basic Flutter project with a couple of advanced widgets.
 ## Getting Started

-Class FirstChallenge
+### Class FirstChallenge
-    - This class contains the first challenge, its baisccaly reordarblelist with dismissible functionality. we can reorder the list and delete any item by siwping it right or left.
+    - This class contains the first challenge, it's basically ReorderableList with dismissible functionality.
+    We can reorder the list and delete any item by swiping it right or left.

-    Each item of the reorderable list, should have a ValueKey, the ValueKey is based on the task title, after i converted the list of tasks to a map, so i can link things, based on key value pair.
+    Each item of the reorderable list should have a ValueKey.
+The ValueKey is based on the task title, after I converted the list of tasks to a map, so I can link things based on key-value pairs.
-    The main reason for choosing ValueKey over other keys like ObjectKey or UniqueKey is that it will allow me to identify the item i need, and it preserve the state of the widget its attached to.
+    The main reason for choosing ValueKey over other keys like ObjectKey or UniqueKey is that it allows me to identify the item I need, and it preserves the state of the widget it's attached to.
-    Now, the ValueKey is used in two places:
+    Now, the ValueKey is used in these places:
         1. In the ReorderableList widget as a Key for each item.
         2. As a key for the Map that holds all the tasks.
         3. In the Dismissible widget as a key for the item being dismissed.
         4. In the nested child of the Dismissible widget as a key for the child itself.

-    Since we have a coupld of nested widgets Starting from top to bottom:
+    Since we have a couple of nested widgets starting from top to bottom:
         1. ReorderableListView
         2. Dismissible
         3. Container